 Bariatric medicine doctors may also be known by the following names: bariatrician, bariatric specialist, diet doctor, or weight loss doctor.

-There are 569 specialists practicing Bariatric Medicine in the United States with an overall average rating of 4.3 stars.
-There are 379 hospitals in the United States with affiliated Bariatric Medicine specialists, including Edward Hospital - Main Campus, Northwestern Medicine Central DuPage Hospital and Bailey Medical Center.
+There are 582 specialists practicing Bariatric Medicine in the United States with an overall average rating of 4.3 stars.
+There are 479 hospitals in the United States with affiliated Bariatric Medicine specialists, including Edward Hospital - Main Campus, Hartford Hospital and Northwestern Medicine Central DuPage Hospital.